laardee/video-preview-and-analysis-service/README.md

 **Installation**

-Clone or donwload this repository and run `npm install` in following directories
+Clone or download this repository and run `npm install` in following directories

 * video-service
 * shared